Saint Vincent of Zaragossa

 Most of what we know about this saint comes from the poet Prudentius.
 His Acts have been rather freely colored by the imagination of their compiler.
 But Saint Augustine, in one of his sermons on Saint Vincent, speaks of having the Acts of his martyrdom before him.
 We are at least sure of his name, his being a deacon, the place of his death and burial.

-According to the story we have (and as with some of the other early martyrs the unusual devotion he inspired must have had a basis in a very heroic life), Vincent was ordained deacon by his friend Saint Valerius of Zaragossa in Spain.
+According to the story we have, the unusual devotion he inspired must have had a basis in a very heroic life.
+Vincent was ordained deacon by his friend Saint Valerius of Zaragossa in Spain.
 The Roman emperors had published their edicts against the clergy in 303, and the following year against the laity.
 Vincent and his bishop were imprisoned in Valencia.
 Hunger and torture failed to break them.
-Like the youths in the fiery furnace (Book of Daniel, chapter three), they seemed to thrive on suffering.
+Like the youths in the fiery furnace, they seemed to thrive on suffering.

 Valerius was sent into exile, and Dacian, the Roman governor, now turned the full force of his fury on Vincent.
 Tortures that sound very modern were tried.
 But their main effect was the progressive disintegration of Dacian himself.
 He had the torturers beaten because they failed.